vtang02/comp20-vtang/README.txt

 the web is huge and I can keep learning more and more.

 4. What was the most important thing you learned from this course?
 The client-server model.
-And also that google is my friend (but be careful because there is a lot of incorrect info on the web).
+We had assignment 2 (client) and assignment 3 (server) to show us how client and server interact.
+I also learned that google is my friend (but be careful because there is a lot of incorrect info on the web).

+5. What topic would you like to delve deeper into?
+I want to learn more about web security, seems like a big problem that I often just an afterthought.